notjondoe/jupyter-exploration/README.md

 # jupyter-exploration
-Completing class assignment by making a repo and making a notebook through Jupyter.
+Completing class assignment by making a repo via GitHub and a notebook through Jupyter.